-Each job posting found on the SEO website contains a contact person and method of contact.
-It is the student's responsibility to contact potential employers.
+Each job posting found on the SEO Job Board contains a contact person and method of contact.
+It is the student's responsibility to reach out to potential employers.
 Please keep in mind that some positions receive far more applicants than there are openings, so you may not always get a timely response.
-In order to maximize your chances of getting an interview, you should be sure to include the following when you contact a potential employer:
+In order to maximize your chances of getting an interview, be sure to include the following when you contact a potential employer: